votchallenge/trax/docs/api_matlab.rst

 Internals
 ~~~~~~~~~

-Additionaly the function also looks for the ``TRAX_SOCKET`` environmental variable that is used to determine that the server has to be set up using TCP sockers and that a TCP server is opened (the port or IP address and port are proviede as the value of the variable) and waiting for connections from the tracker.
+Additionally the function also looks for the ``TRAX_SOCKET`` environmental variable that is used to determine that the server has to be set up using TCP sockets and that a TCP server is opened (the port or IP address and port are provide as the value of the variable) and waiting for connections from the tracker.
 This mechanism is important for Matlab on Microsoft Windows because the standard streams are closed at startup and cannot be used.

 Integration example
 -------------------